bhdone/btchd/README.md

 Pay Tribute to Cryptocurrency Pioneers [Bitcoin](https://bitcoincore.org), [Burst](https://www.burst-coin.org) and [Chia](https://chia.net)!

-About BitcoinHD
+About BitcoinHD1
 ---------------

-- BitcoinHD is a new type of crypto currency based on Proof of Capacity and Proof of Space and Time(Chia).
+- BitcoinHD1 is a new type of crypto currency based on Proof of Capacity and Proof of Space and Time(Chia).
-- BitcoinHD uses an upgraded version of cPOC mining (Conditioned Proof of Capacity), with a perfect economic model and consensus algorithm.
+- BitcoinHD1 uses an upgraded version of cPOC mining (Conditioned Proof of Capacity), with a perfect economic model and consensus algorithm.
-- BitcoinHD uses Chia's PoST consensus protocol after upgrade
+- BitcoinHD1 uses Chia's PoST consensus protocol after upgrade
-- BitcoinHD uses hard disk as the participant of consensus, which reduces power consumption.
+- BitcoinHD1 uses hard disk as the participant of consensus, which reduces power consumption.
-- BitcoinHD mining lowers the entry barriers, and makes the coin generation process more decentralized, secure and reliable.
+- BitcoinHD1 mining lowers the entry barriers, and makes the coin generation process more decentralized, secure and reliable.
-- Compared with POW mining, cPOC and PoST mining saves energy, consumes much less power, has lower noise, no heat, and is anti-ASIC. cPOC-mining-based BitcoinHD can realize the original intention of Satoshi Nakamoto ---- everyone can become a miner.
+- Compared with POW mining, cPOC and PoST mining saves energy, consumes much less power, has lower noise, no heat, and is anti-ASIC. cPOC-mining-based BitcoinHD1 can realize the original intention of Satoshi Nakamoto ---- everyone can become a miner.
 - Lowered the cost of credit, increased the strength and breadth of consensus, and improved the security of the consensus architecture

-For more information, as well as an immediately useable, binary version of the BitcoinHD Core software, see https://bhd.one/#wallet, or read the [original whitepaper](https://github.com/bhdone/white-paper).
+For more information, as well as an immediately useable, binary version of the BitcoinHD1 Core software, see https://bhd.one/#wallet, or read the [original whitepaper](https://github.com/bhdone/white-paper).

 License
 -------

-BitcoinHD Core is released under the terms of the MIT license.
+BitcoinHD1 Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process